mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 from sklearn.kernel_approximation import RBFSampler

 # Kernel approximation definition
-# n_components: instead of applying the kernel to all samples
+# n_components: instead of applying the kernel to all samples, we define the number of landmarks for similarity computation
 # we sample n_components and use them only to compute the kernel
+# note that these are the new features
 NystroemSVC = Nystroem(kernel="rbf", gamma=1.0, n_components=100)
 rbfSampler = RBFSampler(gamma=1.0, n_components=100)